iwsllc/json-csv/README.md

 Simple CSV export module that can export a rich JSON array of objects to CSV.

 ## Update `4.0.0`
 I decided to update this repo and drop unnecessary code.
-Version `3.0.1` already was constrained to Node v6; but by breaking some eggs and moving to >= v10, I'm able to drop some dependencies and remove some unnecessary code (i.e. buffered-reader -> Readable.from).
+Version `3.0.1` already was constrained to Node v6; but by breaking some eggs and moving to >= v10, I'm able to drop dependencies and remove unnecessary code (i.e. buffered-reader -> Readable.from).
 I decided to bump the major version with this breaking change.
 The API itself hasn't changed at all and still works as-is.

 # Usage
 ## Buffered